 We’ll admit it, this is a hard one.
 It might seem counterintuitive to delete a big group of email subscribers (sometimes hundreds or even thousands of contacts), but if they haven’t opened an email in a year or more, it’s time to let them go.

 It’s extremely important to regularly clean up your email subscriber list.
 Why?
-Because it has a huge impact on whether you emails actually make it to ANY inbox.
-If you hold tight to all of those old subscribers who are regularly not opening your emails, most email services will interpret your email as a “less important email” – downgrading your sender reputation, or (gasp!) labelling you as spam.
+Because it has a huge impact on whether your emails actually make it to ANY inbox.
+If you hold tight to all of those old subscribers who are regularly not opening your emails, most email services will interpret your email as a “less important email” – downgrading your sender reputation, or (gasp!) labeling you as spam.

 While you’re at it, make sure to delete any email addresses in your subscriber list that you know came from a bot.
 One of our non-international clients had a suspiciously high number — in the hundreds — of email addresses from another country.
 Once we looked at the actual email addresses, it became very clear that some of them were real people and some of them were not!
 These fake addresses affected their email deliverability but fortunately, it was easy to identify and delete them.